aaronott/aaronott.github.com/_posts/2013-02-26-getting-the-repl_lag-from-your-mongodb-replication-set.md

     Replication lag is a delay between an operation on the primary and the application of that operation from the oplog to the secondary.

 MongoDB has an eventually consistent model of replication.
-This is just find most of the time.
-Some times though, it's interesting to find out just how far behind your secondaries are from the master.
+This is just fine most of the time.
+Sometimes though, it's interesting to find out just how far behind your secondaries are from the master.
 This can be done by comparing the optime in the replication status (`rs.status()`) output.

-I used to run an rs.status() then grab the optime from the primary and subtract the optime of the node I was interested in.
+I used to run an rs.status() then grab the optime from the primary and subtract the optime of the secondary node I was interested in.
 This is a pain and too time consuming.
-For this reason I wrote the following command that can be run from the mongodb commandline.
+For this reason I wrote the following command that can be run from the mongo commandline.

     rs.repl_lag = function () {
       var s = db._adminCommand("replSetGetStatus");